ghenosec/Wallpapers-save/readme.md

 Each folder has its focus, if you want to add a few more, use a pull request.

-Cada pasta teu seu foco, se você deseja adicionar algum, faça um pull request.
+Cada pasta tem seu foco, se você deseja adicionar algum, faça um pull request.